rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 ## Introduction

-Autoscaling has always been the center of gravity for cloud business that requires dynamic scaling capabilities for their dynamic needs......
+Autoscaling has always been the center of gravity for cloud business that requires dynamic scaling capabilities for their dynamic needs.
+With Red5 Pro autoscaling we have

 What about even larger businesses with even larger infrastructures that require hundreds and thousands of servers in a cluster relaying streams from publishers to subscribers with unpredictable network speeds across continents.